 Yes.
-It is very common for members across the nation to request details of the environmental attributes of products they are considering purchasing.
+Members across the nation request details of the environmental attributes of products they are considering purchasing.
 Not only do members want to know the attributes of a product, they also want to be confident that such claims are certified by independent third parties.
 In addition, members want to know the percentage of their overall spend represented by products with environmentally-preferred attributes.
 Some members have included support of their environmentally-preferred purchasing and sustainability goals in their member agreements with Vizient.